Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 \subsection{Dataset creation}

-Our new graph representation allows us to apply graph learning algorithms and thus frees us from the restriction on the number of non-flow reactions and species that we had in Section~\ref{sec:ML}.
+Our new graph representation allows us to apply graph learning algorithms and, in contrast to SVM and RF, we do not need to train a new model for each choice of number of species and number of non-flow reactions.
 However, graph learning networks need large datasets for training and testing.
-In addition to that, our goal is not to only study one non-flow reaction as in Section~\ref{sec:ML} since Theorem~\ref{thm:one_non_flow_Joshi_thm} has already provided an exact and easy answer to that case.
+In addition to that, our goal is not to only study one non-flow reaction since Theorem~\ref{thm:one_non_flow_Joshi_thm} has already provided an exact and easy answer to that case.
 We want to have a tool to predict multistationarity of a general fully open network and so we need to create a dataset that has representation from a reasonably diverse set of shapes of fully open networks.
 To create this labelled dataset we used not only Theorem~\ref{thm:one_non_flow_Joshi_thm}, but also the rest of tools reviewed in Section~\ref{sec:multistationarity_methods}.

 We included all atoms of multistationarity, smallest embedded subnetworks that are multistationary, of bimolecular\footnote{meaning the sum of stoichiometric coefficients in every complex is at most two.} two non-flow reactions that are classified in \cite[Figure 3]{Joshi-Shiu-2013}.
 There are 35 of these.
-Then we created some extended networks from these atoms which are again multistationary due to Theorem~\ref{thm:inheritence}.
+Then we created some extended networks from these atoms which are again multistationary due to Theorem~\ref{thm:inheritance}.

 \texttt{CRNToolbox} was also used to generate some examples and label them.
-Unfortunately generation of networks in \texttt{CRNToolbox} can not be automized and the user needs to enter every example manually.
+Unfortunately generation of networks in \texttt{CRNToolbox} can not be easily automated: this tool is designed for the user to enter every example manually.
 The software does not have an API interface to allow for calls from code.
 We also observed that for networks with large complexes or many reactions the software does not work well.

 As seen in Section~\ref{sec:example_for_limitation_of_4_multi_methods} the algebraic approach also takes too much time and memory and thus was deemed not practical for dataset generation.